Apply now!

 We value diversity.
 The Graduate Group in Biostatistics is committed to increasing diversity and equity among our graduate student population.
 Our Admissions Committee takes a holistic approach to admissions by considering a number of factors to assess if applicants have the background to be successful in the program, including exposure to and performance in coursework in mathematics, statistics, and life sciences, personal statements by the applicants to gain insight into their interest, motivation, and fit for the program and the recommendations of other faculty.
 We do not consider race, ethnicity or gender in our admissions decisions.

-Please note that we only accept entry in the Fall, and we do not admit part-time students.
+The program does not accept part-time students.
+Please note that we only accept entry in the Fall quarter.

 Our Statistics and Biostatistics Master's and Ph.D. programs are STEM designated degree programs.